 We explained how we brought them home from their last dinner with us at Jabula when they didn’t have any interest in saving them in a “doggy bag.”
 I said it would be fun to see if the mongoose would like them.
 After all, they eat crusty snakeskin, crunchy scorpions, and spiny centipedes.
 Perhaps prawn (shrimp) tails and shells would be equally appealing.

 When we had dogs in our old life, they loved the shrimp tails but not the shells.
-When Ben and Wille smelled shrimp cooking, they twirled around in circles, hoping to get the uneaten tails.
+When Ben and Wille smelled shrimp cooking, they twirled around in circles, hoping to get the uneaten seats.
 We always laughed over their interest in them.
 Why would mongoose be much different?

-So, last Friday night, Don gave us his leftover spicy peri-peri seasoned prawn parts, and Kathy, who agreed to give it a try as well, took her own lemon-garlic shrimp tails in a doggy bag.
+So, last Friday night, Don gave us his leftover spicy peri-peri seasoned prawn parts, and Kathy, who agreed to give it a try as well, took her lemon-garlic shrimp tails in a doggy bag.
 We added Tom’s leftover rib bones to the plastic bag.
 The last time we brought the scraps home and served them to the mongoose, they ate every morsel, every tiny prawn leg, and every little scrap.

 Over the busy weekend with holidaymakers in the park, we never saw our band of mongoose again until Sunday afternoon when they arrived, looking into our eyes with their beady little eyes, wondering, “What’s on the menu today?”

 We grabbed the bag of shells and bones from the fridge and proceeded to first dump only the prawn scraps onto the pavement at the edge of the veranda so they wouldn’t be covered in dirt on the ground.
 Immediately, while cackling with fervor, they went after them, grabbing a chunk and running off a little way into the bush to avoid sharing their bounty with the others, kind of like a dog does when they get a special treat.